 Annual reporting fee

-1. A Contractor shall pay to the Authority, from the [date of the signature] of an Exploitation Contract [by all parties] and for the term of the Exploitation Contract and any [extension] thereof, an annual reporting fee as determined by a decision of the Council from time to time, based on the recommendation of the Finance Committee.
+1. A Contractor shall pay to the Authority, from the date of the signature of an Exploitation Contract [by all parties] and for the term of the Exploitation Contract and any extension thereof, an annual reporting fee as determined by a decision of the Council from time to time, based on the recommendation of the Finance Committee [with the aim of covering the costs associated with the Authority’s management and review of the Contractor’s annual reports].

-2. The annual reporting fee is due and payable to the Authority at the time of submission of the Contractor’s annual report under regulation 38.
+2. The annual reporting fee is due and payable to the Authority at the [same] time [as the deadline for] [] submission of the Contractor’s annual report under regulation 38.

-3. Where the effective date is part way through a Calendar Year, the first payment shall be pro-rated and made within 30 Days after the effective date of an Exploitation Contract.
+[3.
+Where the effective date is part way through a Calendar Year, the first payment shall be pro-rated and made within 30 Days after the effective date of an Exploitation Contract.]

 4. Where an annual reporting fee remains unpaid after the date it becomes due and payable:

-[ ]
+[(a) Alt. the process set out in regulation 103 should be followed to determine whether this constitutes a violation of the fundamental terms of the Exploitation Contract; and]

-A Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, at an annual rate calculated by adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable.
+(b) a Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, at an annual rate calculated by adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable.
+[Interest shall cease to run upon payment of the outstanding amount.]